metagentools/gbintk/docs/graphbin2_usage.md

 The output of GraphBin2 will contain the following main files and folders.

-* A delimited text file containing the contig identifier and bin identifier for each binned contig.
+* A delimited text file containing the contig identifier and bin identifier for each binned contig (e.g. `graphbin2_output.csv`).
 * `bins` folder containing `.fasta` files of the refined bins.
 The bins include shared contigs as well.
 * Shared contigs and their corresponding bins can be found in the `graphbin2.log` file.